My Love For Basketball!

 My excitment for basketball grew and grew, I always dreamed of playing in the NBA.
 NeedEncouragement.com

 I first heard of Jesus Christ when I was a young boy, about seven years old.
-My parents took me to church every weekend and even put me in a church school to instruct me, which developed some of my faith fundamentals.
-My faith in God was very frustrating because I learned about what was correct and acceptable, but it was hard for what was correct and acceptable, but it was hard for me to live it out.
+My parents took me to church every weekend and even enrolled me in a church school to learn, which helped me develop some of my faith fundamentals.
+My faith in God was deeply frustrating: I knew what was correct and acceptable, but it was hard to live it out.

 My Mom Used Basketball As A Carrot To Keep Me On Track!